1 9 9 1 – 2 0 1 8 (USA)

 Many critics and viewers found the show upsetting because of the “low life” problems on which it focussed.
 Some of the seamier subjects featured on the show in just two months in 1995 were ‘mate swapping’, ‘strip club denizens’ and ‘pinups and prostitutes’.

-The new format turned The Jerry Springer Show into a hugely successful global brand.
+Despite a mostly negative response to the show (TV Guide proclaimed it to be the worst TV show of all time), the new format turned The Jerry Springer Show into a hugely successful global brand.